 Modern CT scanners are so fast that they can scan through large sections of the body in just a few seconds.
 Such speed is beneficial for all patients but especially children, the elderly and critically ill.

-For CT colonography, the computer generates a detailed 3-D model of the abdomen and pelvis, which the radiologist uses to view the bowel in a way that simulates traveling through the colon.
+For CT colonography, the computer generates a detailed three-dimensional (3-D) model of the colon, which the radiologist uses to view the bowel in a way that simulates traveling through the colon.
 This is why the procedure is often called a virtual colonoscopy.
-Two dimensional (2-D) images of the inside of the colon as well as the rest of the abdomen and pelvis are obtained and reviewed at the same time.
+Two-dimensional (2-D) images of the inside of the colon as well as the rest of the abdomen and pelvis are obtained and reviewed at the same time without any additional radiation.

 How is the procedure performed?

 The technologist begins by positioning you on the CT examination table, usually lying flat on your back.
 Straps and pillows may be used to help you maintain the correct position and to help you remain still during the exam.

 A very small, flexible tube will be passed two inches into your rectum to allow air to be gently pumped into the colon using a hand-held squeeze bulb.
 Sometimes an electronic pump is used to deliver carbon dioxide gas into the colon.
 Sometimes a small balloon is inflated on the rectal tube to help keep the tube positioned correctly.
 The purpose of the gas is to distend the colon as much as possible to eliminate any folds or wrinkles that might obscure polyps from the physician's view.

 Next, the table will move through the scanner.
 Patients are asked to hold their breath for about 15 seconds or less before turning over and lying on their back or side for a second pass that is made through the scanner.
 In some centers, the sequence of positions may be the opposite: facing upward first and then facing down.
 Once the scan is done, the tube is removed.